3.5.3 |

 is a principle common to widely divergent stripes of egalitarianism,

-and it can therefore be advisable to underscore our
+and it may therefore be advisable to underscore our

 Theoretically, the overall situation in a state of absolute,